apache/doris/docs/en/administrator-guide/http-actions/fe/ha-action.md

 ## Description

-HA Action 用于获取 FE 集群的高可用组信息。
+HA Action is used to obtain the high availability group information of the FE cluster.

 ## Path parameters

-无
+None

 ## Query parameters

-无
+None

 ## Request body

-无
+None

 ## Response